8 Ideas for Making Your Home More Energy Efficient(while Saving Money!)

 Add heavy curtains or drapes over windows and doors, to keep the sun’s heat out during the summer and trap warm air inside when the weather cools off.
 Remember, every step we make towards a more eco-conscious lifestyle takes us a step closer to an all-round greener tomorrow!

-As the Director at Excella Worldwide, Shruti Agrawal is a strategist with an Electronics Engineering background and always on the lookout for ways to challenge and disrupt business models to make them better.
+As the Director at Arcedior, Shruti Agrawal is a strategist with an Electronics Engineering background and always on the lookout for ways to challenge and disrupt business models to make them better.